Diabetes Centre

 How we can help you

-The Diabetes Centre provides medical management and education to our Hospital patients and people living in the community who have Type 1 or Type 2 diabetes.
+The Diabetes Centre provides care and education to our Hospital patients and people living in the community who have Type 1 or Type 2 diabetes.
 The Diabetes Centre has a set of guidelines you must meet to attend our medical clinics and services as we cannot see all people with diabetes.

 We will also make appointments with others from our health team (e.g. doctor, dietitian, podiatrist) to prevent or manage complications.
 We can help you arrange any equipment you might need such as blood glucose testing equipment, insulin devices and supplies, and teach you how to use these.